Hi, I’m Mary Murphy

 Hi, I’m Steve Jacobs

 Like Mary, I’ve lived in several different countries.
 Born in mid-western USA, I spent 10 years in Alaska, 6 in the Philippines, one each in Germany and Hawaii, and over 20 in Ireland.
 I love to travel, and have been around the world three times.

 Since meeting Mary a few years ago, I’ve had the privilege of traveling to many more places, often with her, and just as often vicariously through her writing.
 I’ve never been to India or Costa Rica or South Africa, but I feel I know them because of Mary’s writing and her photos.

 I’ve contributed a few photographs and written the odd post for this site, but my role in this partnership is to build and maintain the websites (for my sins, this is what I do for a living) and to try to promote them so that more people can enjoy her writing.
 We’ve had some really inspiring feedback, telling us how useful people find the site.
 Those who, for whatever reason cannot travel, enjoy accompanying Mary virtually on her trips.
 I hope you enjoy this site, too.
 Be inspired.
 Come back often, because there is always something new.
 And if you already have plans made, scroll through the many countries and cities already visited.
 You might just find something you didn’t know about.

 Time is a valuable commodity in today’s hectic world.
 Weekend city breaks are never long enough to do everything listed in the guidebooks.
 But if what you’re after is something quirky or off the beaten path, read on.
 Mary has long since realised that there’s never enough time to do it all, so lately, more I suspect as an aide-memoire for herself, she has added things she missed first time around and would like to see if and when she ever goes back.

 Your comments and feedback are always welcome.
 If you enjoy what you read, let us know.
-If you have questions, just ask.
-And if you have ideas of how we might improve this work in progress, please share.
+If you have any questions, just ask.